It has taken me almost two years to admit the obvious.

 But.

 Awareness is core to the accuracy with which we interpret another person's motives.
 The imputed motive organises our perception of their behaviour.
-I interpret your explanation of my feelings as 'transgressive' as simplistic, dismissive, and your refusal to talk honestly as avoidant.
+I interpret your interpretation/explanation of my feelings as 'transgressive' as simplistic, dismissive; and your refusal to talk honestly, as avoidant.

 I believe that your surprise when I communicated my feelings about you (to you) indicated a lack of awareness.
 I have reason to raise the possibility of a similar underlying dynamic in other sessions with other clients - in the past - and unless your awareness is increased, it will occur again in the future.